The Credit Path

 Saver: We provide incentives for this traditional credit union market by paying interest on all accounts with a $5 minimum balance and charging no monthly fees.
 We offer special Savers Certificates with a minimum of $100.
 Individual Development Accounts (IDAs) significantly expand the likelihood of success at this stage by providing both a savings match and financial education.

 Borrower: Responsible borrowing is a financial tool that can lead to greater wealth.
-We help our members develop good credit records by offering several “starter” loans, including the Alternatives Debit Card, Credit Builder Loan and Community Partnership Loans.
+We help our members develop good credit records by offering several “starter” loans, including the Alternatives Debit Card (with attached Line of Credit), Credit Builder Loan and Community Partnership Loans.
 New in 2003, a short-term loan for those who used our free income tax preparation services and wanted quick access to their tax refund.
 One of our goals is to help members avoid the high rates and endless refinancing of predatory lenders.
 Much of our lending at this stage is consumer lending: cars, personal loans, VISA cards and lines of credit.
 As members handle these loans successfully, they can build up to larger amounts.

 Owner: Learning to save and developing a good credit record help people move towards becoming owners of homes or businesses.
 We offer a variety of home and business loan products, many to members who started at the beginning of the Credit Path.